twbs/bootstrap-sass/README.md

 ### Javascript

 We have a helper that includes all Bootstrap javascripts.
-Put this in your Javascript manifest (usually in `application.js`) to
+If you use Rails (or Sprockets separately), put this in your Javascript manifest (usually in `application.js`) to load the files in the [correct order](/vendor/assets/javascripts/bootstrap.js):

 ```js
 // Loads all Bootstrap javascripts